oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

-    checking of redirect URIs (see (#insufficient_uri_validation)), problems existing on mobile operating systems (where different apps can register themselves on the same URI), mix-up attacks (see (#mix_up)), where the client is tricked into sending credentials to a attacker-controlled AS, and the fact that URLs are often stored/logged by browsers (history), proxy servers, and operating systems.
+    checking of redirect URIs (see (#insufficient_uri_validation)), problems existing on mobile operating systems (where different apps can register themselves on the same URI), mix-up attacks (see (#mix_up)), where the client is tricked into sending credentials to an attacker-controlled authorization server, and the fact that URLs are often stored/logged by browsers (history), proxy servers, and operating systems.
   * (A4) Attackers that can read, but not modify, the contents of the authorization request (i.e., the authorization request can leak, in the same manner as above, to an attacker).
-  * (A5) Attackers that can acquire an access token issued by AS.
-For example, a resource server can be compromised by an attacker, an access token may be sent to an attacker-controlled resource server due to a misconfiguration, or an RO is social-engineered into using a attacker-controlled RS.
+  * (A5) Attackers that can acquire an access token issued by an authorization server.
+For example, a resource server can be compromised by an attacker, an access token may be sent to an attacker-controlled resource server due to a misconfiguration, or a resource owner is social-engineered into using an attacker-controlled resource server.
 See also (#comp_res_server).

 (A3), (A4) and (A5) typically occur together with either (A1) or (A2).
 Attackers can collaborate to reach a common goal.

-Note that in this attacker model, an attacker (see A1) can be a RO or act as one.
-For example, an attacker can use his own browser to replay tokens or authorization codes obtained by any of the attacks described above at the client or RS.
+Note that in this attacker model, an attacker (see A1) can be a resource owner or act as one.
+For example, an attacker can use his own browser to replay tokens or authorization codes obtained by any of the attacks described above at the client or resource server.

 This document focusses on threats resulting from these attackers.
 Attacks in an even stronger attacker model are discussed, for example,